zheng-wang/irontest/README.md

 This builds Iron Test without MQ/IIB testing features, and the seed files for deployment can be found in the `irontest-core/dist` folder.

-To build Iron Test with MQ/IIB testing features, refer to the [wiki page](https://github.com/zheng-wang/irontest/wiki/Build-Iron-Test-with-MQ-IIB-Testing-Features) instead.
+To build Iron Test with MQ/IIB testing features, please refer to the [wiki page](https://github.com/zheng-wang/irontest/wiki/Build-Iron-Test-with-MQ-IIB-Testing-Features) instead.

 ## Deploy
 Prerequisites: JRE 1.7+.